 We currently own and may acquire properties that require environmental remediation or otherwise are subject to environmental and other liabilities.
-We currently own, and may acquire properties that require environmental remediation or otherwise are subject to environmental and other liabilities.
 We currently own, and may acquire in the future, properties which are subject to environmental liabilities, such as remediation of soil, sediment and groundwater contamination and other liabilities.
 In addition, we may have such liabilities at properties, such as formerly operated manufacturing facilities, that we no longer own.
 The cost of assessment and remediation of contaminated properties could be substantial and materially adversely affect our financial results.
 These costs could include costs of investigation and assessment, corrective measures, installation of pollution control equipment and other remediation and closure costs, as well as costs to resolve third-party claims for property damage and personal injury as a result of alleged violations of, or liabilities arising out of, environmental laws and regulations.
-Although we believe we currently have adequate liabilities recorded, legal requirements relating to assessment and remediation of contaminated properties continue to become more stringent and there can be no assurance that actual expenditures will not exceed current liabilities and forecasts, or that other presently unknown liabilities will not be discovered in the future.
-See Item 1 - Business - Environmental Matters and Note 10 - Environmental Liabilities to our Financial Statements for additional information.
+Although we believe we have adequate liabilities recorded, legal requirements relating to assessment and remediation of contaminated properties continue to become more stringent and there can be no assurance that actual expenditures will not exceed current liabilities and forecasts or that other presently unknown liabilities will not be discovered in the future.
+See Item 1-Business-Environmental Matters and Note 10-Environmental Liabilities to our Financial Statements for additional information.